KillMonga130/BaseLine-Chrome-hackathon/SUBMISSION.md

 - Provides examples and adapters: ESLint rule to warn when unsupported features are used; VS Code hover hints showing baseline status; CI script that fails builds when using unstable features.
 - Demo includes a simple CLI and offline sample data to show the flow.

+Why this is innovative:
+- Combines value-level Baseline checks with editor and CI integrations to provide a single, reproducible signal developers can act on.
+Unlike tools that only check feature presence, our approach warns on specific property/value pairs and uses curated exceptions and an offline Web Platform Dashboard cache to stay deterministic in CI.

+Why this is useful:
+- Integrates with workflows developers already use (ESLint, VS Code, GitHub Actions).
+It prevents accidental use of unstable values early (editor/linter) and enforces policy in CI without relying on runtime network calls.
+The plugin is lightweight and pluggable so teams can adopt incrementally.

 Technologies used:
 - Node.js, npm
 - web-features (Baseline data)